New and Updated Course Descriptions

 MUS 151 - Music Performance and Lessons

 Provides students with an opportunity to develop their music abilities through solo or ensemble performances before college audiences, through individualized private study of instrumental or vocal music under the supervision of qualified teachers.
 A recital is performed during the semester in class and a jury (musical exam) is performed for the music faculty during exam week.
 A minimum of twelve (12) one-hour lessons is required.
 Cost of lessons is not included in MCC tuition.
 Technology of recording is studied including selection and placement of microphones, mixing of tracks to a digital computer program, and conversion to MP3s to create an audio portfolio.
-One class hour plus one hour of private instruction.
-(May be repeated for additional credit.)
-(SUNY-A) 2 Credits.
-Course offered Fall and Spring
+(May be repeated 4 times for a total of 8 credits.).

 Prerequisite: Music Department audition.

 SUNY General Education: SUNY-A - The Arts (SART)

 MCC General Education: MCC-AH - Arts and Humanities (MAH), MCC-TL - Technological Literacy (MTL)

 1.Demonstrate technical studies, etudes, and compositions assigned by private teacher on your primary instrument by analyzing individual components in a piece of music (melody, harmony, rhythm, phrasing, diction, articulation, pitch, tone) resulting in a performance in a recital in class.

 2.Memorize at least one composition to be performed as one of three contrasting pieces to be performed in a jury in a formal music exam.

 3.Listen, critique, and evaluate recording of recital with private teacher to show what has been accomplished and where there is need for improvement.